drdna/StarshipElements/CrossValidation.md

 ![RightBorder.png](/data/RightBorder.png)

-9. Manually record the 10 nucleotide that define the starship border.
+9. Manually record the 10 nucleotides that define the starship border.
 Here, the flanking sequence is TCGTGTCAAT and the Starship border is ACTCCACAAC.
 Therefore, we cannot see an obvious inverted repeat at the starship border, nor can we see an obvious direct repeat immediately flanking the insertion site.